apiel/zicBox/NOTE.md

 - TODO optimize drum engine by caching them...
 - TODO optimize SynthMetalic (can be postponed to later if not used right now)

+- TODO need a way to have a list of preset

 - TODO cache tracks or bar into an audio buffer

 - TODO mute shortcut